Resilience and sustainability

 Research interests: Integrated design strategies for building energy efficiency and environmental quality; Sustainable retrofit and preservation of existing and historic buildings and urban environments; International rating systems for environmental sustainability assessment at building and urban level; Indoor Environmental Quality and Post-Occupancy Evaluation.

 The research of Dr. Emilio Garcia has been focused in the application of ecological resilience to urban landscapes.
 In 2008 he won a Holcim Award for Sustainable Construction.
 In the last six years he has been researching about resilience in relationship with compactness, adaptability, inequality, inheritance, and processes of persistence and change in built environments.
-He is currently finishing the book "Unravelling sustainability and resilience in the built environment" with Professor Brenda Vale, that will be published by Routledge in January 2017.
+He has written a book with Professor Brenda Vale, titled "Unravelling sustainability and resilience in the built environment," which was published by Routledge in 2017.

 Research interests: Resilience, inequality and affordability; Resilience of compact and disperse urban landscapes; Adaptive change, transformative change and collapse in cities; Panarchy, adaptive cycles, thresholds, and multiple stability states in built environments; Measurement of resilience and heterogeneity of urban landscapes; Resilience and Inheritance.